dmgolembiowski/RustyKitchen/README.md

 <br></br>

 To do:
++ ++ Find examples of situations where the three rules of deref coercion are demonstrated (maybe create some)
 + Notate *interior mutability* patterns
 + Notate *reference cycles*

 Interesting Finds:
 ------------------
 "if let" versus "match": They are basically the same thing, except